-Many ideas said that the dish originated from Ghana.
-You can find it in many African countries with various versions.
+Many theories say that it originated in Ghana.
+You can find this iconic delicacy in Liberia and many African countries with various versions.
 Instead of plantains, people can use cassava, semolina, or maize flour to make this fantastic food.

-What are you going to do when you travel to Ivory Coast?
+What type of street food do you have in mind when you travel to Ivory Coast?
 In my perspective, I will walk on the streets and enjoy the incredible taste of Garba.
-It is considered a King of street foods of Ivorian cuisine.
-It is a harmonious combination of Attieke and deep-fried tuna.
+It is considered the king of Ivorian street foods, a harmonious combination of Attieke and deep-fried tuna.

-Furthermore, chefs usually add tomatoes, peppers, onions, and the oil of dried tuna to enhance its flavor.
+Chefs usually add tomatoes, peppers, onions, and the oil of dried tuna to it to enhance its flavor.
 You will use your hands to eat this food served on banana leaves.
-People knew about the existence of Garba in the 1990s.
+Garba dates back to the 1990s.

 Initially, it was an invention of a Nigerian named Garba when he mixed Attieke with tuna.
-And, its name was taken from his name.
-Many people loved it when it appeared for trade for the first time in the university halls because of its low price and high quality.
+Later, his delicious creation became famous and took after his name.
+College students, one of Garba’s oldest customer groups, and many people love it because of its low price and high quality.